Basics & Common Knowledge

 重要

-At all times, the partition patched by Apatch is boot.
+At all times, the partition patched by APatch/FolkPatch is boot.
 Unless Google changes the kernel location in the future, it will always be boot.
-Patching init_boot is an invalid patch.
+Patching init_boot is an invalid operation.

 Mounting